What is Threat Intelligence?

 The goal is to provide both evidence that a threat is valid and actionable insights that suggest efficient mitigation methods.

-Threat intelligence plays a pivotal role in cybersecurity, making threat intelligence important for understanding potential cyber threats, including the cyber threat that could specifically target and impact businesses.
-Investing in a robust threat intelligence program allows organizations to lessen the risk of cyber attacks and strengthen their security stance.
+Threat intel plays a pivotal role in cybersecurity, making threat intel important for understanding potential cyber threats, including the cyber threat that could specifically target and impact businesses.
+Investing in a robust cyber threat intelligence program allows organizations to lessen the risk of cyber attacks and strengthen their security stance.

 Addressing Cybersecurity Challenges